oracle/graal/truffle/docs/DSLNodeObjectInlining.md

 The usage of inlined nodes requires to access and pass the correct node to execute methods of the respective inlined nodes.
 It is a common mistake to pass the wrong node to execute methods.
-Typically such mistakes fail with an error at runtime, the DSL emits warnings and errors depending on the situation.
+Typically such mistakes fail with an error at runtime, but the DSL also emits warnings and errors depending on the situation at compile time.

 _Inlined Nodes_